andlabs/libui/docs/uiButton.md

 ```c
 void uiButtonOnClicked(uiButton *b, void (*handler)(void *sender, void *data), void *data);
 ```
 Sets the function that is called when the user clicks the uiButton.
-If a handler was previous assigned, this call replaces the old handler with the given one.
+If a handler was previously assigned, this call replaces the old handler with the given one.

 The `sender` argument to the callback is the `b` argument to `uiButtonOnClicked()`.
-It is of type `void *` to allow uiMenus to use the same callback functions.
+It is of type `void *` to allow uiMenuItems to use the same callback functions.

 The `data` argument to the callback is the `data` argument to `uiButtonOnClicked()`.